binodbastola007/hatbazzar/README.md

 - [ ] Edit / delete his/her account.
 - [ ] View list of all user.

+1) Admin can do the following things in the app:
+-[][] Add products in the database.

 Here are the few screenshots of my project

 1) Logo